 Unlike traditional IRAs, contributions to a Roth IRA are considered after-tax (no tax deduction), but, and this is the best part, distributions are tax-free.
-Another critical difference, with a traditional IRA/401(k) you must begin required minimum distributions (RMDs) when you turn 72, but with a Roth there is no such requirement.
+Another critical difference, with a traditional IRA/401(k), you must begin the required minimum distributions (RMDs) when you turn 73, but with a Roth, there is no such requirement.
 You can leave the account alone until the cows come home.

 But wait, that’s not all (said in my best infomercial voice)!
-A Roth IRA can help prevent or reduce a litany of taxes and surcharges in retirement, many of which, you probably have no idea you could be subject too.
-These tax-free distributions have ramifications that go beyond the warm feeling of avoiding income taxes on your distributions.
+A Roth IRA can help prevent or reduce a litany of taxes and surcharges in retirement, many of which you probably have no idea you could be subject to.
+These tax-free distributions have ramifications beyond the warm feeling of avoiding income taxes on your distributions.

 Everyone qualifies for a Roth conversion

 Your decision to convert to a Roth hinges on comparing your current income tax rate to your projected income tax rate in retirement.
 The conversion will be advantageous only if the current tax rate is lower than the expected future tax rate.
-I know, trying to determine future taxes is difficult, but we can project future income and taxes with enough certainty to know whether a Roth conversion makes sense.
+Determining future taxes is difficult, but we can project future income and taxes with enough certainty to know whether a Roth conversion makes sense.

 Future Roth conversion factors